This is a guide to the best lenses for the Sony a7III full frame mirrorless camera in 2023.

 I think the most important things to consider when choosing Sony a7 III lenses: what do you shoot? and what is your style?

-By answering these questions, you’ll be able to evaluate the above lenses to see what is right for you!
+By answering these questions, you’ll be able to evaluate the above lenses to see which are right for you!

 Is it size/weight, overall performance/quality, or price that drives your decision?
 You can usually pick two out of those three traits.